hundertschaft/react-native-scandit/README.md

 #### iOS

 1. Download Scandit SDK for iOS (https://ssl.scandit.com/sdk, Scandit account required) and uncompress the archive.
 2. Copy the `ScanditSDK` folder to your `ios/` folder.
-Note: This project assumes your ios project is under `ios/` — if not, you need to change the relative Framework Header Search path in the SGScandit.xcodeproj manually.
+Note: This project assumes your ios project is under `ios/` — if not, you need to change the `ScanditSDK_Location` user property under Build-Settings (way at the bottom) inside the SGScandit.xcodeproj manually.
 3. Continue with the [Scandit install documentation](http://docs.scandit.com/stable/ios/ios-integrate.html) (which is at the time as follows):
   - Drag the `ScanditBarcodeScanner.framework` from your `ios/ScanditSDK` folder (Finder) *inside xcode*, into your projects `Frameworks/` group.
 (If you don't have a Frameworks Group, create one via right click -> Create Group.
 Name it "Frameworks").
   - A Model Pops-Up asking how xcode should add this file.
 Check both "Copy Items when needed" & "Create Groups".
 Select your target (should be selected) & hit ok.